🙏Thank you to Kim for the opportunity to share this work with the learning design community.

 I anchor every learning experience in the participant’s real situation: what they feel, what creates tension, what they’re trying to resolve.
 When you start from emotional reality instead of a content list, the learning becomes meaningful and the behavior change becomes achievable.

-2. Storytelling Is the Structure Behind Behavioral Change
+2. Storytelling is the Structure Behind Behavioral Change

 Stories give people something to recognize, something to care about, and a reason to act differently.
-Especially in communication training, storytelling is the learning design.
+Especially in communication training, storytelling is The learning design.

 3. Visual Systems Are Cognitive Systems

-Kim Tuohy, belvista studios
+Kim Tuohy, Belvista Studios

 If you're building communication capability in your organization and this approach resonates, let's talk about what we could create together.